 CITs are for institutional Use only.
 There is no assurance that any investment strategy will be successful.
 Investing involves risk and you may incur a profit or a loss.

-Transamerica Asset Management, Inc. (TAM) is an SEC registered investment adviser for the collective investment funds (“CITs”) and for which Wilmington Trust, N.A. is trustee and maintains ultimate fiduciary authority over.
+Transamerica Asset Management, Inc. (TAM) is an SEC registered investment adviser for the collective investment funds (“CITs”) and for which Great Gray Trust Company, LLC is trustee and maintains ultimate fiduciary authority over.
 TAM provides asset management, fund administration and shareholder services for institutional and retail clients.
-TAM is an indirect wholly owned subsidiary of Aegon N.V., an international life insurance, pension, and asset management company.
+TAM is an indirect wholly owned subsidiary of Aegon Ltd., an international life insurance, pension, and asset management company.